Your cart is currently empty!

 Sorry, I couldn’t help this.
 All this talk about unity had me thinking about High School Musical and people bouncing basketball balls in the cafeteria.
 What if we actually went to school where we shared in our successes.
 Yes, one can say that would happen in team projects, but I’ve been in many “teams” where the project outcome was more important than working as a unit.
 As a result, the high achiever removes the slacker so that the grade isn’t in jeopardy.
 This needs to radically change.
 I’m definitely not the same.
 We have unique gifts, but how powerful would our gifts be if we synchronized them with others in unity.

 On your next day out and about, look at what you see.
 You’ll see transportation systems, cars, buildings, roads, street lights, businesses, homes, amongst other things.
 Do you believe that any of these things were done by one person?
 I don’t have to wait for an answer.
 Our entire world was built collectively.
 The beautiful things in life were done through collective effort.
 In contrast, the actions that ruin the beauty we created come from selfishness.
 It’s the greed that created the housing market crisis of 2008.
 Individualistic greed made Blackberry a household name; now, it is only referred to as a fruit.
 If we do things for ourselves, that thing won’t last.
-If we do things for each others, you can only imagine the possibilities.
+If we do things for each other, you can only imagine the possibilities.